View Scott Turner's Obituary on sltrib.com and share memories

 |

-Scott was born on June 3, 1966 in Ogden, UT to Clovis and Lucille Nyland Turner.
+Scott was born in Ogden, UT to Clovis and Lucille Turner.
 Scott grew up in Sunset, UT and attended Clearfield High School.
-He then obtained his Bachelor's degree in History from Weber State University in 1989.
+He then obtained his bachelor's degree in History from Weber State University in 1989.
 He went on to work in the aerospace industry for 29 years including Hercules Aerospace, ATK and Albany International where he made many lifelong friends.

 Scott was passionate about history, sports, music and entertaining family and friends with his superb cooking.
 He loved to joke and could bring a smile or a scream with his antics.
 His booming voice and quick smile will be greatly missed.
 Scott loved to tell stories and was a wonderful conversationalist.
 At work he was known as the go to person for all the inside information.
 Scott had a great love for animals and one of his last wishes was to be home with his dogs Cody, Neville and Chance "in spirit."